Categories

 • More challenging: A slightly longer walk via Durlston’s coast path will take you past the Tilly Whim caves.
 These are now inaccessible to the public due to safety reasons, but they’re still an interesting little piece of Purbeck‘s history.
 The path down the hill here should be taken with care as there may be loose and uneven stones underfoot and may be slippery after rain.
 Follow the path up the hill opposite the caves and you’ll arrive at the lighthouse.

-Stay at Anvil Point
+Staying at Anvil Point

 For a unique Swanage stay, complete with breathtaking breakfast views and nature on your doorstep, you can rent one of the two cottages here.